jessicacliong/Pet-Stays-API-Webserver/README.md

 ## R1 and R2 Problem Identification and Justification

 The problem being solved by this application is the need for a secure method pet owners can create personal accounts with a pet sitter company to store personal information about customers and their pets respectively.
-This serves as a secure communication platform for pet sitters to inform customers regarding their loved ones while being away from them, organise drop offs and pick ups with the pet sitters in a secure manner segragating and organising communications from the normal messaging applications they may already utilise.
-An account system serves to separate pet matters from personal ones as pet sitters can also access personal information about the pets in order to provide better personalised care for each of the pet's individual needs.
-This application also serves as a location to directly update contact details for the customer's conveniences.
+This serves as a secure communication platform for pet sitters to inform customers regarding their loved ones while being away from them, organise drop offs and pick ups with the pet sitters, segragating and organising communications from the normal messaging applications they may already utilise.
+An account system serves to separate pet matters from personal ones as pet sitters serves as a location to directly update contact details for the customer's conveniences.

 Future iterations of this application will allow customers to send messages to pet sitters and enable the communication services to be a two-way direction service instead of just a one-way service.
+Staff can also access personal information about the pets in order to provide better personalised care for each of the pet's individual needs.

 ## R3 Justification of the Database System